eNMS-automation/eNMS/README.md

 ## Online content

-- You can follow us on _[Twitter](https://twitter.com/AutomationEnms)_ or _[Linkedin](https://www.linkedin.com/company/enms-automation)_ to receive notifications about new training content and releases.
+You can follow us on _[Twitter](https://twitter.com/AutomationEnms)_ or _[Linkedin](https://www.linkedin.com/company/enms-automation)_ to receive notifications about new training content and releases.
-- You can join the `#enms` channel on the _[networktocode slack](https://networktocode.herokuapp.com/slack)_ for questions, feedback or feature requests.

 ## Training Videos